quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 Note:

-: QUIC packets always include an AEAD authentication tag ("trailer") at the end.
+: QUIC packets always include an AEAD authentication tag at the end.
-As this tag is always the same size for a given connection (it depends on the used TLS cipher), this document does not define a separate "RawInfo:aead_tag_length" field here.
+As this tag is always the same size for a given connection (it depends on the used TLS cipher suite), this document does not define a separate "RawInfo:aead_tag_length" field here.
 Instead, this field is reflected in "transport:parameters_set" and can be logged only once.

 Note:

-: As QUIC uses trailers in packets, packet header_lengths can be calculated as:
+: As QUIC appends an authentication tag after the packet payload, the packet header_lengths can be calculated as:

 : header_length = length - payload_length - aead_tag_length